-Thinking about sun protection doesn’t stop with the end of summer.
+Thinking about sun protection doesn’t stop at the end of summer.
 Parents need to remember that children need to be protected against exposure to dangerous UV rays as they head back to school.
-Sun exposure can occur during recess, physical education classes, field trips and fall sport activities.
+Sun exposure can occur during recess, physical education classes, field trips, and fall sports activities.
 But it is important to remember that children are also exposed to UV rays as they walk to and from school.

 Sun protection has no season.
 Even though UVB rays will lessen during the winter months, harmful UVA rays will in full force all year long.
 Sun protection products should be on the back-to-school supply list because one severe childhood sunburn doubles the chance of developing melanoma and cumulative sun damage leads to skin cancer and premature aging later on.